Original Date AnnouncedJune 28, 2018

 This Biden administration policy revokes in its entirety the Trump-era policy identified in this entry.

-On January 20, 2021, DHS issued a policy memo rescinding and suspending the Trump-era policy memo.View Document
+On January 20, 2021, DHS issued a policy memo reverting to the Obama-era guidance.View Document

 Biden Administration Action: Revoked/ReplacedSeptember 30, 2021